Genres of the Bible: One story in diverse voicesWritten by Subby Szterszky

 Large swaths of historical narrative in the Old Testament could also be classified as biography, centring on the lives of men and women who played key roles in God’s story of redemption.
 Moreover, the books of Ezra, Nehemiah and Ecclesiastes can be considered autobiography, as can the writings of those prophets who wrote about themselves, albeit in the third person.

 In the New Testament, the four Gospels are in essence biographies of Jesus, but also much more than that.
 They blend biography with teaching and narrative to proclaim the coming of the Messiah – specifically his life, death and resurrection – which the rest of Scripture had anticipated.
 As such, they form a unique genre of their own.
-Written for various audiences, the four books focus on different but complementary details, joining to create a fully realized portrait of the Lord.
+Written for various audiences, the four books focus on different but complementary details and join to create a rounded portrait of the Lord.
 Among the Gospel writers, Luke and John explicitly state that they wrote so their readers might know the truth about Jesus and put their faith in him.

 The letters of the New Testament were written by apostles, authorized by Jesus to expand and complete his teaching, which he had inaugurated while he was on earth.
 Although these documents follow the general framework of letter writing in the Greco-Roman world, they vary considerably in length, tone and content.
 This is to be expected, given they were written to diverse individuals, local churches and wider groups of believers to address the specific issues they were confronting.